nelsonomoi/arigrow/README.md

-# arigrow
+# Arigrow
-an open market for farm produce
+An open market for farm produce.
+Farmers in selling their produce.